-With our schools technology progressing forwards, and a large number of students having their own Chromebook we have updated our ways of reporting incidents as we want to make it easier for students and parents to report incidents.
-After submitting the incident report using the 'Red Hand' Microsoft Forms, it will be reviewed by a member of the pastoral team and assigned to a member of staff.
+The school has updated our ways of reporting incidents as we want to make it easier for students and parents to report incidents.
+After submitting the incident report using the 'Red Hand' the incident will be reviewed by a member of the pastoral team and assigned to a member of staff.
 The incident will be swiftly investigated by the assigned person, outcomes recorded and the student who reported the incident and their parent informed of the outcome.